 Our web-based update is below.

-- 3 residents are exhibiting symptoms of COVID-19 (coronavirus).
-As a matter of precaution, we continue weekly COVID-19 surveillance testing of all non-coronavirus (COVID-19) residents as well as daily screening and monitoring including temperature checks.
-Separate staff are working exclusively outside the isolation area to reduce the risk of contact with coronavirus (COVID-19) positive residents.
+- No residents are currently exhibiting symptoms of COVID-19 (coronavirus).
+As a matter of precaution, we are continuing with weekly COVID-19 surveillance testing of all non-coronavirus (COVID-19) residents as well as daily screening and monitoring including temperature checks.
+Separate staff will continue to work exclusively outside the isolation area to reduce the risk of contact with coronavirus (COVID-19) positive residents.

 - Personal Protective Equipment (PPE) per CDC and state guidelines continue to be utilized by all employees for the various areas within the facility.
 We continue to follow local health department direction, state and CDC guidelines.
 As part of federal infection control guidelines, we have been inspected by the state on 5 separate occasions to ensure appropriate infection control policies and practices.
 We are pleased we were deemed deficiency free in 4 of 5 infection control focused surveys.
 One inspection concluded with a procedural change regarding entry screening if multiple individuals arrive at the entry door at the same time.

-- There is currently 1 outside Healthcare provider in self-quarantine as a result of testing positive for COVID-19 (coronavirus).
+- No outside healthcare providers are currently in self-quarantine as a result of testing positive for COVID-19 (coronavirus).

-- No outside Healthcare provider coming in to the facility to perform essential care functions are exhibiting symptoms of COVID-19 (coronavirus).
+- No outside healthcare provider coming in to the facility to perform essential care functions are exhibiting symptoms of COVID-19 (coronavirus).
 Twice weekly surveillance testing is ongoing.
-Additionally we are continuing to screen outside Healthcare providers before allowing entry into the facility including temperature checks.
+Additionally, we are continuing to screen outside healthcare providers before allowing entry into the facility including temperature checks.
+Many of our health care partners have been fully vaccinated.

 - Our supply levels remain sufficient to serve our residents at this point in time.